nigsics/dcpmtool/README.md

 python run_bd_scale_test.py
 ```

-The service reliability under different link bandwidths can be find in placement_alg/$resultpath/ folder.
+The service reliability under different link bandwidths can be find in {resultpath}/ folder.

 3. Display the results
-In folder placement_alg/, open a terminal and run
+In folder graphes/, open a terminal and run

 ```
 python draw_colour_coded.py
 ```

 Several graphes will be generated.
-The graphes named with the format "{topology}_{bandwidt}" describe the corresponding deployment plans of control instances (red nodes) under different link bandwidth settings.
+The graphes named with the format "{topology}_{bandwidth}" describe the corresponding deployment plans of control instances (red nodes) under different link bandwidth settings.
 The graph named with the format "{topology}__scale_up" shows the achieved failure probability (failure probability = service reliability) corresponding to the link bandwidths.